adambard/learnxinyminutes-docs/neat.html.markdown

     void writeS() { writeln "$s"; }
   }
   C cc = new C;
-  // c is a *reference* to C. Classes are always references. cc.a = 5; // Always used for property access. auto ccp = &cc;
+  // cc is a *reference* to C. Classes are always references. cc.a = 5; // Always used for property access. auto ccp = &cc;
   (*ccp).a = 6;